You are here

 Despite the common use of HR-QoL questionnaires, discrepancies often arise between questionnaire-derived results and patients’ self-reported HR-QoL (PSRQoL) in HF cases.
 This divergence stems from the subjective nature of PSRQoL, in contrast to the standardized format of HR-QoL questionnaires.
 Factors contributing to this disparity include variances in patient expectations, potential misunderstandings of questionnaire items, and social desirability bias influencing honest responses.

-To address the diversity of HR-QoL measurement tools and the gap between these tools and PSRQoL in HF patients, particularly those with HFrEF, this study aims to assess the variability in HR-QoL measures within this specific group and explore determinants of HR-QoL within a Taiwanese context.
-By focusing on HFrEF patients, this research aims to provide valuable insights for a more nuanced and patient-centered care approach within this subset of the HF population.
+To address the diversity of HR-QoL measurement tools and the gap between these tools and PSRQoL in heart failure patients, particularly those with HFrEF, this study aims to assess the variability in HR-QoL measures within this specific group and explore determinants of HR-QoL within a Taiwanese context.
+By focusing on HFrEF patients, this research aims to provide valuable insights for a more nuanced and patient-centered care approach within this subset of the heart failure population.

 Method